 About the book authors

-Neil deMause (de-MOSS) is a native New Yorker who is a regular contributor to Vice Sports, Al Jazeera America, Extra!, City Limits, the Village Voice, and other publications.
+Neil deMause (de-MOSS) is a native New Yorker who is a regular contributor to Vice Sports, the Village Voice, Extra!, City Limits, and other publications.
 He went to his first baseball game at the age of four, though it wasn’t until age five that he learned to write “BB” for a walk instead of “W” on his scorecard.
 He maintains his own website at demause.net.

 A long-suffering Cleveland sports fan, Joanna Cagan (KAY-gun) has umpired little-league baseball, been denied access to the Syracuse lockerroom for postgame interviews, and judged a pageant for male cover models.
 After witnessing one too many sports swindles, Joanna Cagan is now recuperating as a teacher in New York City.